-It’s almost a year now since I first went along to a social media surgery for voluntary and community groups in Birmingham.
-The surgeries are thriving and it’s great to see new surgeries sprouting in Lozells, Acocks Green and now Solihull.
+It’s been almost a year since I first went to a social media surgery for voluntary and community groups in Birmingham.
+The surgeries are thriving and it’s great to see new surgeries sprouting in Lozells, Acocks Green and Solihull.

-One of the things I love about going along to these surgeries is that I never know who I’m going to meet or what topics will come up.
-The randomness is refreshing, it keeps me on my toes while meeting motivated folk who really want to improve their communities is good for the soul.
+One of the things I love about these surgeries is that I never know who I’m going to meet or what topics will come up.
+The randomness is refreshing; it keeps me on my toes.
+Meeting motivated folk who want to improve their communities is good for the soul.

 This social media lark is wide.
-Those coming along to the surgeries for advice may want to talk about anything from how to start a blog, attracting more readers to their website or making new contacts using the social web – and that’s just the start.
+Those who come to the surgeries for advice may want to talk about anything from how to start a blog, attract more readers to their website or make new contacts using the social web – and that’s just the start.

 So, what really happens?
 What do we talk about?

-- How could keywords be used to increase ranking of Esther’s blog in search engines?
+- How can she use keywords to increase her blog’s ranking in search engines?

 - How could she get more comments on her posts?

 - How could she get more people to visit her blog?